Controlled Vocabulary

 • The article titled "Designing a Controlled Vocabulary for use with Digital Asset Libraries" gives an overview of the topic, touching on structure and depth of controlled vocabularies.

-•Barbara H. Kwasnik, discusses "The Role of Classification in Knowledge Representation and Discovery" in this journal article.
+•Barbara H. Kwasnik, discusses "The Role of Classification in Knowledge Representation and Discovery" in this journal article PDF.
+A PDF reprint of the original web page may be more readable.

 • Michael Buckland, from the University of California makes a case for "Vocabulary As A Central Concept In Library And Information Science."